lrgresearch/gpaw-tools/development/inputfilekeywords.md

 Python dictionary

 #### Description
 This keyword controls the convergence parameters for the ground-state calculations.
-For default use {}.
+For default, use {}.

 #### Default
 {'energy': 0.0005,  # eV / electron